 Solved!
 Here’s What to Do if Your Amazon Package Is Stolen

 It’s important to figure out how to track a package on Amazon so you can check the delivery status to find more information than your delivery notification gave you.
-One of the difficulties in the age of having everything delivered is that there’s no obvious course of action—it’s not like when you buy something at a store and have a customer service desk where you can complain in person.
-But there are good first steps to take to make sure the package is really missing, and if it is, a few different approaches to ensure a refund or replacement of your lost Amazon package.
+One of the difficulties in the age of having everything delivered is that there’s no obvious course of action—it’s not like when you buy something at a store and have a customer service desk you can visit to complain in person.
+But there are a few important steps to take to make sure the package is really missing, and if it is, a few different approaches to ensure a refund or replacement of your lost Amazon package.

 You can prevent package theft on your property.
 Protect your home, family, and property with a top-notch security system.
 Vivint’s professionally installed systems don’t just alert you to threats—they help both prevent and deter them.
 See Vivint’s cameras and services.

 Check with your neighbors to see if they held on to the package for you, or if they saw someone else pick it up.

 Before panicking, it’s a good idea to check with the people who live nearby.
 It’s possible that a well-meaning neighbor saw the package, feared it would be stolen, and brought it inside their own home with the intention of returning it when the resident arrived home.
 Some residents may have already made an arrangement with a specific neighbor to keep an eye on each other’s package deliveries as a way to prevent package theft.
 If not, knocking on the doors of friendly neighbors to ask if they brought in a package is a good first step.
 If that neighbor didn’t pick it up, they may have noticed another neighbor bringing it in—or they may be able to report seeing someone else taking the package.